Page navigation

 Peer-reviewed journal articles

-- Hsu et al. (2018) A research roadmap for quantifying non-state and subnational climate mitigation action
+- Hsu et al. (2023) From drumbeating to marching: Assessing non-state and subnational climate action using data

 - Damkaer Hansen et al. (2022) The status of corporate greenhouse gas emissions reporting in the food sector: An evaluation of food and beverage manufacturers